The glossary below defines key Sunshine Conversations concepts and how they relate to each other.

 An app represents a customer or business as a whole using your software, or a department within one of those customers or businesses.
 An app contains a set of configured channels as well as any associated user profile and conversation data.
 Each app’s user and conversation data exists separately; apps never share data between each other.

 An end user communicating with a business.
 More details can be found here.

 A stored history of messages sent to and received from a user.
 There are two types of conversations:

-A message that was sent via the Smooch API, or received from a third party integration.
-All messages have one of two roles:
+A message that was sent via the Sunshine Conversations API or received from a third party integration.
+All messages have one of two author types:

 source property that identifies which client they came from.

-A connection through which an individual appUser can send and receive messages.
-Clients come in a variety of flavors, each identified by different channel.
-Clients also contain metadata about the channel or device being used.
-For example, a Messenger client will contain a raw copy of the appUser’s Facebook profile information.
-An iOS client will include basic details of the appUser’s device.
-A single appUser may have multiple connected clients.
+A connection through which an individual user can send and receive messages.
+Clients come in a variety of flavors, each identified by a different channel.
+Clients also contain metadata about the channel being used.
+For example, a Messenger client will contain a raw copy of the user’s Facebook profile information.

-A configuration that defines how the app connects to one of the Smooch SDKs or to a third party messaging service.
+A configuration that defines how the app connects to one of the Sunshine Conversations SDKs or to a third party messaging service.
 There is no limit on the number of integrations an application can be connected to (note that a maximum of 250 integrations will be rendered in the Sunshine Conversations Web Dashboard.
 Integrations beyond the first 250 may be queried via the public API).
 More details can be found here.

 Custom integrations represent a complete business system interacting with Sunshine Conversations in both directions.
 A custom integration consists of a webhook and, optionally, a set of API keys used to interact with the public API with scope